flasd/redux-fire-auth/README.md

 null while the Firebase SDK is initializing, then if the SDK recovers the session it's the User.toJSON() object, without the User methods provided by firebase, else it stays null.

 ### Example
-I'm assuming you know how to work with React and React-Redux for this example
+I'm assuming you know how to work with React and React-Redux for this example :grin:
 ```javascript
 import React from 'react';
 import { connect } from 'react-redux';